 Our take: This seed mixture contains a variety of grasses and produces a lush green lawn.

 What we like: It grows well in clay and sandy soils.

-What we dislike: Sometimes grows unevenly, due to some seeds failing to germinate fully.
+What we dislike: It sometimes grows unevenly, due to some seeds failing to germinate fully.

-Our take: A quick-fix solution to patch up bald spots in your lawn.
+Our take: This is a great quick-fix solution to patch up bald spots in your lawn.

 What we like: Premixed with mulch, fertilizer, and seeds, this mixture is ideal for smaller lawns that don’t experience a prolonged deep freeze.

 What we dislike: This mixture is for patching only.
 It’s not designed to be spread over the entire lawn.

 Want to shop the best products at the best prices?
 Check out Daily Deals from BestReviews.